nodejs/node/doc/api/stream.md

 pass.on('data', (chunk) => { console.log(chunk.toString()); });
 pass.write('ok');  // will not emit 'data'
-pass.resume();     // must be called to make stream emit 'data'
+pass.resume();     // Must be called to make stream emit 'data'
 ```

 While `readable.readableFlowing` is `false`, data may be accumulating